Fig Trees for Sale UK: Buying Guide

 Best Fig Trees for UK Gardens

 Trees-Online currently lists several fig varieties, including Brown Turkey, Brunswick, Dalmatie, Figues De Marseille / White Marseilles, Ice Crystal, Noire De Carombe and Panache.
+Our first choice for most buyers is Brown Turkey.
+Brunswick is a good alternative, especially where you want another reliable outdoor fig option.

 Back to top